Cannabis for Epilepsy: Benefits, Side Effects and Access in the UK

 If you’re wondering if medical cannabis for epilepsy is legal in the UK, the answer is yes.
-It can be prescribed by specialist doctors in some circumstances, usually when one of three specific forms of epilepsy are present.
+It can be prescribed by specialist doctors on the NHS in some circumstances, usually when one of three specific forms of epilepsy are present.

 What is Medical Cannabis?